VlSomers/native-opencv-android-template/README.md

           include ':opencv'
           project(':opencv').projectDir = new File(opencvsdk + '/sdk')

     * Open [gradle.properties](gradle.properties) file and append following line.
-Do not forget to use correct OpenCV Android Sdk path for your machine.
+Do not forget to use correct *OpenCV Android SDK* path for your machine.

           opencvsdk=<path_to_opencv_android_sdk_rootdir>